christinepuk/markdown-resume/src/cpukropski.md

 **2020** [Behind the Scenes: Sharing Inspiration from 6 Female & Non-Binary Linodians](https://www.linode.com/blog/linode/behind-the-scenes-sharing-inspiration-from-6-female-non-binary-linodians/)

-## Employee Resoure Groups
+## Employee Resource Groups

-At linode I created the first ERG 'Intersect' in 2018, when women made up less than 5% of the company.
-We grew and retained several women, non-binary, and trans folks and made a cross department community that thrives to this day.
-We pushed for policy changes such as improving our parental leave to adding pronouns in Slack.
+At Linode, I created the first ERG, ‘Intersect,’ in 2018, when women made up less than 5% of the company.
+We grew and retained several women, non-binary, and trans folks and created a cross-department community that thrives to this day.
+We pushed for policy changes, such as improving parental leave and adding pronouns in Slack.

-With a small collaition, I created a framework for future ERGs to be created.
-This carried over to the aquisition, where Intersect was expanded into 'Out@Akamai'.
+With a small collection, I created a framework for future ERGs to be created.
+This carried over to the acquisition, where Intersect was expanded into ‘Out@Akamai’.

-After the aquisition, I decided to lend my efforts to the disability ERG _In Reach_ and took the position of Chair in Jan 2023.
-I brought the frameworks I created previously and adjusted them to _In Reach_ and helped oversee and merge the US and India Geo into a larger collaborative team.
+After the acquisition, I decided to lend my efforts to the disability ERG In Reach and took the position of Chair in Jan 2023.
+I brought the frameworks I created previously and adjusted them to In Reach and helped oversee and merge the US and India Geo into a larger collaborative team.
 I am currently the US Geo Chair for the ERG.

 ## Skills
 Linux, Bash, Python, CI/CD, Ceph, mTLS, Terraform, Saltstack, Orchestration at Scale, Hypervisors (qemu, kvm)